 While the shutters might not remain stained forever, it seemed fitting to start with them stained.
 As they weather, we will have the opportunity to consider keeping them stained or paint them a color.

 As for the gutters, choosing a finish that matched the color of the house was a two-fold decision.
 My husband and I did not see eye to eye on the look of a high contrast gutter.
 I believe they can accent a home beautifully, if done correctly.
 My fear was that they would not be installed in the most esthetically pleasing or with any care or notion to style, became the second reason to not choose a high-contrast gutter.
 Based upon the renderings we were given, it was extremely hard to know where the gutters and down pipes were going to be placed.
 I was not willing to risk them looking bad, nor did we want to pay extra for fancy designer gutters.

 However, the gutters are a stunning design element on this house and proof that the contrasting gutter can be the perfect choice.

 One last point about the exterior.
 I would be remiss to not say that we know already that our favorite part of our new home is what is outside these windows.

 Our lot is on a ridge that overlooks a lake!
 Right now you can’t see the lake for the trees, but we are allowed to thin trees under 3″ in diameter.
 This winter we will take that opportunity, so that in the spring and summer we can see the beautiful, natural lake below the ridge.

 Because of this we invested a significant amount of money in upgrading the windows along the back side of the house.

-I will be diving into more about the interior selections of our new home in an upcoming post.
+I will be sharing all the details about the interior selections in a separate, upcoming post.
 Be sure to subscribe to the blog if you don’t already!
 There’s a box to fill out at the bottom of this page!

 I am so happy you are with us on this journey!!
 Obviously, this is just the beginning.
-I hope to continue to inspire you as we take this builder grade house and make it feel more custom and uniquely our home.
+I hope to continue to inspire you as we transform this builder grade house into a home that feels custom and uniquely ours.